 An active lecturer, Ms. Andrus has presented on numerous legal topics for professional groups.
 In 2012, Ms. Andrus was honored to be invited to lecture at The Impact Fund’s 10th Annual Class Action Conference on the topic of “The Implications of Downsizing Class Actions: Multi-District Litigation, Co-Counseling, Coordination.”
 Other speaking engagements focused on the Ortho Evra Birth Control Litigation, Proving Damages in the Guidant Heart Device Litigation, and the Liability Timeline in the Bextra/Celebrex Litigation.
 She has been quoted in The Daily Journal in “For Some, Preemption Looks Like Tort Reform,” in Trial Magazine, “Dangers of Birth Control Patch Come to Light,” and has been published in the American Association for Justice’s Women Trial Lawyers’ Caucus Newsletter, “Hustle and Flow: The Art of Self-Promotion.”
 Other articles Ms. Andrus has authored or co-authored include “Absent Class Members – Drivers or Passengers on the Highway of Discovery” (presented at the Class Action Symposium, Louisiana State Bar Association, 2001).
 In May 2012, The Daily Journal featured Ms. Andrus and her partner, Jennie Lee Anderson, in a profile titled “Stepping It Up.”
 To read the article, click here.

 Ms. Andrus serves on the Board of Governors of Consumer Attorneys of California and on the Board of Governors for Emerge America, a women’s political training program.
-She also serves as the Chair-Elect for the Women Trial Lawyers’ Caucus of the American Association for Justice (“AAJ”) and is a Member of the San Francisco Trial Lawyer’s Association, the American Constitution Society, Public Justice, Women Lawyers of Alameda County, California Women Lawyers, and the American Bar Association.
+She also serves as Chair of the Women Trial Lawyers’ Caucus of the American Association for Justice (“AAJ”) and is a Member of the San Francisco Trial Lawyer’s Association, the American Constitution Society, Public Justice, Women Lawyers of Alameda County, California Women Lawyers, and the American Bar Association.
 An active member of the California Bar, Ms. Andrus is admitted to practice before the United States District Courts for the Northern, Central, Eastern and Southern Districts of California.
 Ms. Andrus is also admitted to practice in the District of Columbia.